 Argenx Se (ARGX) Received its Third Buy in a Row

-After Merrill Lynch and Guggenheim gave Argenx Se (NASDAQ: ARGX) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
-Analyst Damien Choplain maintained a Buy rating on Argenx Se yesterday and set a price target of EUR160.00.
-The company’s shares closed last Monday at $143.54.
+After Merrill Lynch and Guggenheim gave Argenx Se (NASDAQ: ARGX) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Yaron Werber maintained a Buy rating on Argenx Se today and set a price target of $191.00.
+The company’s shares closed last Monday at $147.36.

-According to TipRanks.com, Choplain is a 1-star analyst with an average return of -10.5% and a 37.5% success rate.
-Choplain covers the Healthcare sector, focusing on stocks such as Innate Pharma SA, Quantum Genomics, and Pharnext SA.
+According to TipRanks.com, Werber is a top 100 analyst with an average return of 21.4% and a 71.1% success rate.
+Werber covers the Healthcare sector, focusing on stocks such as Ultragenyx Pharmaceutical, Springworks Therapeutics, and Rocket Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Argenx Se with a $188.17 average price target, representing a 30.4% upside.
+Argenx Se has an analyst consensus of Strong Buy, with a price target consensus of $188.42, a 27.1% upside from current levels.
 In a report issued on February 24, Guggenheim also maintained a Buy rating on the stock with a $201.00 price target.

 See today’s analyst top recommended stocks >>